 You might wonder what to do with 12 slices of cake.
 If you have a small family that does not eat cake every day, there’s a way!

 My solution is to freeze the cake, sliced in a large airtight box.

 Make sure you keep the slices separate from each other to make it easier to separate them.
 I defrost the cake slice by slice the day before.
 It is the best option to enjoy the cake for a long time without overindulging.

 Once frozen, you can keep this cake for a couple of months.

-I have a range of delicious cake recipes with less than 8g of net carbs per slice.
+I have a range of delicious cake recipes with less than 8 grams of net carbs per slice.

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.